GSA/search-gov/RACKSPACE_SETUP.markdown

 Save the configuration.

-On the staging server, create a copy of the project database.yml in the /home/jwynne/ directory, and set the test environment to use the MySQL root password.
+On the staging server, create a copy of the project database.yml in the /home/jwynne/jenkins directory (you may have to create that directory), and set the test environment to use the MySQL root password.

 Go back to Jenkins, you should be able to select your job and click 'Build Now'.
 View the console output on the build to watch as it builds, and when hopefully all tests pass.